17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Sonesta Ocean Point Resort, St. Maarten

-This is the best all-inclusive resort on St. Maarten for adults only (Credit: Sonesta Ocean Point Resort)
+This is the top all-inclusive resort for adults (Credit: Sonesta Ocean Point Resort)

-Lather up with Molton Brown bath products in your Greek marble bathroom, and soak up the stunning sea views from the white wicker chairs on your balcony.
+Lather up with Molton Brown bath products in your Greek marble bathroom, and soak up knockout sea views from the white wicker chairs on your balcony.

-We especially like the swim-out suites which have direct access to a beautiful meandering pool.
+We’re especially smitten with the swim-out suites, which open straight onto a beautiful meandering pool.

-You can sip your morning coffee (brewed in your Nespresso coffee maker) on your deck with your toes in the water, then slip right into the pool for a pre-breakfast swim.
+Brew a coffee (in your in-suite Nespresso maker), sip it with your toes in the water, then slip right into the pool for a pre-breakfast swim.
+Top tier suites even come with butler service.

 Swim-out suites at Sonesta Ocean Point Resort